Uncles should be fun

 It was exciting for our whole family when we learned that my baby sister Lisa would soon be delivering her second child, a little boy.
 My wife Sheila and I were invited to the hospital to meet the little guy shortly after he was born.
 I could not wait!
 I’m not a father so it is easy for me to understand that because of my inexperience with babies few people would want me near theirs, but not Lisa.
 She handed me this beautiful baby and told me they were naming him Jeffrey, after me.
 I could not figure out how I ever earned such an honor but at that point on I wanted to be the best uncle possible.

 I first noticed his sandy, blond hair and then his beautiful blue eyes.
 Jeffrey was a beautiful baby and I could not wait to be an important part of his life.
 I wanted to be his favorite uncle.
 I would never believe what challenges were ahead.
 It is too difficult to express the feelings of concern and fear that overtook everyone in our family when we learned little Jeffrey was diagnosed with autism.
 This overwhelming shock is universal among families learning of this revelation and therefore I will not go into it now.
 It is fair to say that at the time my heart was broken thinking what this was doing to his wonderful parents Glen and Lisa.
 Also I knew it would affect my niece Lauren.
-We were so scared of the unknown.
+We just didn't know how.

 We all wanted to help as much as possible but no matter how much we tried, we very seldom seemed to get much reaction from little Jeffrey.
 We all strived to get that loving glance back from him, a mutual hug, or any type of greeting.
 As a young toddler, it was difficult for Sheila or I to interact with little Jeffrey.
 I remember one day that something changed.
 I was sitting on the couch with other family members and little Jeffrey walked by and someone asked him to sit down with us.
 He hesitated and just for the fun of it I raised the octave in my voice and said “Noooooooo”.
 To my wonderful surprise he turned, smiled and came to sit down.
 This became a fun new game for us.